ibm-garage/node-garage-utils/README.md

 that 'all' and 'trace' currently have the same effect.
 The only difference is that, if you specifiy 'all', any new, lower levels that might be added in the future would be included automatically.

-If a level is not specified, logging resets to the default level for the environment.
+If a level is not specified or the specified level is invalid, logging resets to the level defined by the `LOG_LEVEL` environment variable or, if there is none, to the default level for the environment.

 #### logger.log(level, ...args)